-This preannounced exit from the peg was considered a major strength of the Turkish program compared to earlier experiments with exchange-rate-based stabilization, particularly in Latin America.
+This pre-announced exit from the peg was considered a major strength of the Turkish program compared to earlier experiments with exchange-rate-based stabilization, particularly in Latin America.
 Such programs had often been criticized on the grounds that they were launched without adequate attention to the potential problem of real currency appreciation and without a clear exit strategy as to when and how to alter the currency peg or the regime and realign the exchange rate (Eichengreen et al. 1998; and Fischer 2001).
-Appreciation is not only unavoidable because of stickiness of domestic prices, but more fundamentally, it is part of the rationale of successful disinflation, since greater exposure to international trade - resulting in lower real import prices and increased competition in export markets - helps to discipline domestic producers and acts as a break on income claims.
+Real currency appreciation is not only unavoidable because of stickiness of domestic prices, but more fundamentally, is part of the rationale of successful disinflation, since greater exposure to international trade - resulting in lower real import prices and acts as a break on income claims.
 Although, economically it may appear simple to restore international competitiveness by a one-off adjustment in the exchange rate, governments are often unwilling to abandon the peg and devalue after exerting considerable effort in attempting to convince people that the peg brought them more good than harm.
 They are also afraid of losing the confidence of markets and facing a sharp reversal of capital flows and a collapse of the currency.
 But delaying exit aggravates currency misalignments and external imbalances, eventually making it difficult to engineer an orderly realignment of the exchange rate.